dedunu/tech/_posts/2012-10-17-how-to-compare-data-in-two-tables.md

 ---
 layout: post
-title: How to compare data in two tables?
+title: "How to compare data in two tables?"
 ---

 At the beginning of this week, I got a task from [Susantha](http://www.sqlservertorque.com/) to modify a stored procedure.
 After the modification, I had to test to compare the result sets before modification and after modification.
 That procedure only returns a data table.
 So I had so many test data on another table.
 Then I wrote a script to go through the script one by one.
 Actually, I wanted to check whether those results are identical.
 I mean not the table structure.
 I wanted to perform a data comparison.